xiaoweixhe/plotcmap/README.md

   onto the predefined colormap parula with dashed line style and linewidth of 2pt.

 plotcmap(X, Y, jet(20), 'o', 'MatchMarkerFaceColor'):

   plots a 2-D colormapped line that maps an implicit set of values ranges from 1 to length(X) onto 20 colors of the predefined colormap jet with filled circle marker.

 plotcmap(ax1, Y, cmap, LineValue):

-  plots a 2-D colormapped line on axis ax1 based on an implicit set of x-coordinate values ranges from 1 to length(Y) that maps the values of vector LineValue onto the customized N X 3 colormap matrix cmap.
+  plots a 2-D colormapped line on axis ax1 based on an implicit set of x-coordinate values ranges from 1 to length(Y) that maps the values of vector LineValue onto the customized N X 3 colormap array cmap.

 h = plotcmap(X, Y, Z, cool, LineValue, ':s', 'MatchMarkerFaceColor'):